Learning More from Less: Unlocking Internal Representations for Benchmark Compression: Methodological Details

 \subsection{Detailed Statistical Distributions of Aligned Representations}

-To complement the summary statistics provided in the main text, we report the detailed distribution of statistical association metrics across the 100 model snapshots.
-Table~\ref{tab:p_value_dist} presents the median, 25th percentile, and 75th percentile for both the global $p$-values (derived from Spearman's $\rho$) and the stratified FDR-corrected $q$-values ($q_{\text{strat}}$).
+To complement the summary statistics provided in the main text, we report the detailed distribution of attribute-aggregated significance metrics across the 100 model snapshots.
+For each principal component, global significance statistics are aggregated over all tested item attributes $\psi \in \{\delta,\gamma,\tau,\alpha\}$.
+For stratified statistics, difficulty $\delta$ is used only to construct the bins and is therefore excluded from the attribute aggregation; the reported stratified metrics are aggregated over $\psi \in \{\gamma,\tau,\alpha\}$.
+Table~\ref{tab:p_value_dist} presents the median, 25th percentile, and 75th percentile of the raw global $p$-values and the stratified significance metrics, including both raw $p$-values and FDR-corrected $q$-values ($q_{\mathrm{strat}}$).

 As observed, the associations are overwhelmingly significant.
 For the difficulty-stratified analysis, the median $q_{\text{strat}}$ values for the first three principal components (PC$_1$--PC$_3$) are consistently below $10^{-190}$, approaching the numerical precision limits of standard floating-point representations.
 These results confirm that the geometric alignment captured by \textsc{RepCore} is statistically robust and not an artifact of specific source model sampling.